Calcium Rich Foods - Low Glycemic Foods

 calcium rich foods

-There is one plant that is known for it's mineral content and is especially high in calcium, the stinging nettle.
+The stinging nettle is known for it's high mineral content and especially high calcium and it makes our top foods list above.
 You can buy it dried from a natural foods market and make a nettle infusion which is one cup of nettles in a quart of boiling water.
 Let it steep over night in your refrigerator.
 This makes a very healthful drink full of phytochemicals and minerals including lots of calcium.
 Some call it nature's life elixer for it's anti-aging properties!

-In other cultures people eat only dairy products or calcium rich foods that are cultured or fermented.
-There are sound health reasons for this although before refrigeration was widely available, the reason these foods were fermented is that it was the only way to preserve dairy products.
+In other cultures people eat only dairy products when these calcium rich foods are cultured or fermented.
+There are sound health reasons for this although before refrigeration was widely available, the reason these foods were fermented is that it was the only way to preserve them.

-The process of lacto-fermentation, as with cheese, yogurt, kefir, cottage cheese, whey, cream cheese and sour cream requires the lactic-acid-producing bacteria to digest and break down both milk sugar (lactose) and milk protein (casein.)
+The process of lacto-fermentation, as with cheese, yogurt, kefir, crème fraîche, cottage cheese, cream cheese and sour cream requires the lactic-acid-producing bacteria to digest and break down both milk sugar (lactose) and milk protein (casein.)
 This produces enough friendly bacteria to inactivate all the degenerating bacteria, a process that also renders the cultured dairy product much easier to digest.
+Culturing restores many of the enzymes destroyed during pasteurization and some vitamins increase during the fermentation.

 Many people have sensitivities to the casein and lactose in milk but can tolerate high quality yogurt and some cheeses which are high sources of calcium.
 Goat's milk cheese and cheese made from sheep's milk are far easier to digest than cow's milk and cheese.